How to update your content in 10 steps (and make it better)

 9. Old comments – keep or delete?

-If your previous version of the page has comments on it, decide whether you will delete these or keep them.
+If your previous version of the page has comments on it, decide whether to delete them or keep them.
 If the page has changed a lot, it might be better to remove them as they won’t necessarily be relevant anymore.
-They might even be confusing — if you decide to update the date as well, you could end up with comments that seem older than the page itself.
+They might even be confusing—if you decide to update the date as well, you could end up with comments that seem older than the page itself.

 10. Change the publish date